 What about your kids?
-Watch this video, which tells that the “largest group of internet porn users is youth ages 12 to 17….
+A video (now made private) tells that the “largest group of internet porn users is youth ages 12 to 17….
 Do you know what the average age of exposure is for pornography?
 11 years old.
 And 9 out of 10 youth ages 8 to 16 have seen it.”

 If you’re still wondering if you or your kids can avoid online pornography, just check out a few of the hashtags on Instagram or Pinterest.
 While the article talks about explicit porn sites, there are too many porn images on what would appear to be innocent hashtags as well.
 Who would think seemingly innocent social media sites would have so much pornography?